Xentara v2.0.4

 Tracking Connection Status

-Please refer to the documentation of the specific device for details on how exactly reconnection status can be tracked.
+Please refer to the documentation of the specific element for details on how exactly connection status can be tracked.

 Reconnecting Devices